opendilab/DI-engine-docs/source/13_envs/slime_volleyball.rst

 - The built-in bot is a very simple RNN-trained smartbody `bot_link <https://blog.otoro.net/2015/03/28/neural-slime-volleyball/>`_

 - Only one side's obs are returned by default.
-The other side's obs, and information can be found in the ``info`` field/
+The other side's obs, and information can be found in the ``info`` field

 Key Facts
 ==========